Monday, August 8, 2022

 I'm not the be all end all of GMing.
 These are just my own experience of whats worked and not worked for me over the years.
 Use at your own risk, I hope they're helpful.

 SO that's Gencon 2020.
 How was your experience?
 I'm heading out to physical meatspace Gencon in just a couple of weeks.
 With some nervousness about it of course.
 Really going to try to not get COVID!!!!!!
 Wear your masks people.
-This is the Con Crud from hell.
+This is the Con Crud from hell on steroids pumped up on PCP and Crack.
 Wear your masks.
 Wash your hands.
 Be safe, and I'll see you there.
 If you run into me say hi. :)